saschanaz/jxl-winthumb/README.md

 A JPEG XL (*.jxl) thumbnail handler for Windows File Explorer.

+Now with WIC decoding support, which means you can use Windows Photo Viewer or any WIC-capable image viewers to view JXL files.

 ## How to install

 0. Install [Microsoft Visual C++ Redistributable for Visual Studio 2019](https://visualstudio.microsoft.com/downloads/#microsoft-visual-c-redistributable-for-visual-studio-2019) if it's not already installed.